Referral System in Rails applications

 • Users can access their referral stats in a dashboard within the application.

-• Referring should be frictionless: the referral view should include features to copy and share the referral codes. ## Application setup We will assume we have an existing application that we want to add a referral system to.
+• Referring should be frictionless: the referral view should include features to copy and share the referral codes.

 If you already have auth setup, skip this step.
 Otherwise, we will add it with the Rails auth generator: